Find Trade Colleges

 $29,044 Average Tuition & Fees

 Siena Heights University does offer online classes for certain degree levels.
-During the 2020-2021 year, about 62% of the undergraduates at the school took at least one online course.
+To give an idea of how popular online courses are at the school, 62% of undergraduates took at least one course online in 2020-2021.

-In addition to its great value ranking, Siena Heights University is in the top 20% of all schools on our Best Bachelor’s Degree Trade Schools in Michigan list.
+Siena Heights University excels when it comes to quality.
+It’s ranked in the top 20% of all schools on our Best Bachelor’s Degree Trade Schools in Michigan list.

 Read full report on Siena Heights University